xthydra/GP_Terrain_Editor/README.md

 3) it wasn't tested on mac and linux platforms

-4) most of the tools are either partially working or doesn't have a UI to be conditionally useful
+4) most of the tools are either partially working or and doesn't have a UI to be conditionally useful

+5) 75% of all the project contains functions that aren't commented(lol)

 #What i will try to change